Joined: 05 Feb 2012 Posts: 904 Location: London, England

-Default Sound Card = Random Subject description: Running 2 Sound Cards
+Default Sound Card = Random Sub_title: Running 2 Sound Cards

 I like to run 2 sound cards in my computers so I can route audio from different applications to different places.

 So I have "Soundcard A" (which is integrated on the motherboard) and "Soundcard B" (which is a PCI card).

 My problem is that the process of establishing the default soundcard appears to be random.

 At first I thought that the Multiple Sound Card Wizard just wasn't working, but I see that there is a file at /etc/asound.conf which appears to define the default soundcard.